inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 Radioactive cats have 18 half-lives.
-A freelance is one who gets paid by the word -- per piece or perhaps.
+A freance is one who gets paid by the word -- per piece or perhaps.
 		-- Robert Benchley
 DOS Air:
 All the passengers go out onto the runway, grab hold of the plane, push it